 How to Monitor Your Payment Gateways for Top Performance

-Payment gateway outages and performance issues have a disruptive effect on your business.
+Payment gateway outages and slowness have a disruptive effect on e-commerce application performance and ultimately, your business.
 When customers cannot complete a transaction, it leaves them frustrated and anxious.
 Even if it is not an outright outage, customers are wary of a flaky payment experience.
 They are often reluctant to retry the transaction for fear of being charged twice.
 This results in abandoned purchases and lost revenue.

 During peak holiday periods, customers who are unable to complete their transactions may flood your contact center.
 Some might vent their anger on social media.
 This can severely impact your bottom line and damage both revenue and reputation.
 It is, therefore, important for you to track how well your electronic business is working and especially if the payment gateway service is available and responding on time.